 Exploring the relationships that are formed between collectors and artists, Pedro Barbosa and Deyson Gilbert discuss their long-term collaboration exploring ephemera - posters, artists’ books and vinyl albums – produced by conceptual artists in the 1960s and 70s that form a substantial part of the Moreas-Barbosa Collection.

-Curated by Royal College of Art MA students, this weekend of events brings together former resident artists of Delfina Foundation as a temporary collection.
+Curated by six curators from the Curating Contemporary Art MA Programme at the Royal College of Art, this weekend of events brings together former resident artists of Delfina Foundation as a temporary collection.

 5 June, 19:00